Janet Blake: Youth

-Large Historic House
+Large historic house

 On April 15, 1931, the Virgin-Blake couple moved into the large ancestral house of Clematis Farm in North Hatley.
 After Blake took possession of this farm, the ancestral home underwent extensive renovations.
 This large house turned out to be three adjoining houses.

 This ancestral home was erected at the beginning of the 19th century by Chauncey LeBaron (born in 1802 and son of Jephtah Wadleigh) and his wife Cordelia Hitchcock following their marriage.
 Their vast land was adjacent to that of his parents LeBaron, but higher up the hill.
 It was located on top of a hill overlooking Lake Massawippi.
 Seven sons were born in this Le Baron-Hitchcock mansion.
 Wilfrid E. Le Baron (son of Chauncey and Cordelia, deceased in 1928) was the only of the seven children to reside in the old house.
 He was very successful as an agricultural producer.
 Nevertheless, the attraction of the west shore of Lake Massawippi generated an influx of vacationers and residents; thus, he sold lots of the lower part of his farm on which the buyers built attractive residences and villas.

 This ancestral home has welcomed many guests and social events: weddings, parties, birthdays, meetings, etc. At least one maid took care of the house and garden services.
 In addition, several group picnics, "garden parties" and animal exhibitions were organized outdoors on this enchanting site, allowing visitors to admire the magnificent gardens.
 Visitors could complete their visit or stay by visiting the lower floor of the house which contained a lot of antiques.
 This house was a must stop on sightseeing tours of the North Hatley area.

 For example, the North Hatley Community Club hosted a 300-participant garden party on Sept.
 5, 1952 at Clementis Farm.
 Visitors were able to admire the lush gardens and visit the antiques in the house.

 The Virgin-Blake couple's fifth wedding anniversary (wooden wedding) was celebrated on January 25, 1933, at the residence of Mr. and Mrs. A. H. Ham in North Hatley.
 Their tenth anniversary was celebrated at this house on the Clematis farm on January 31, 1938, with 25 guests.

 In 1972, this large ancestral house was considered to be at least 150 years old; it was then filled with antiques and surrounded by gardens.
 An article from 1983 indicates that this ancestral home had been left abandoned for several years; either after Janet's death in 1981.